polterguy/magic-menu/README.md

 steps in execution, where the evaluation of some step, is dependent upon the results of the evaluation of a previous step.
 The Magic menu is in such a regard, in fact a tree structure, the same way an execution tree is.
-Hence, in such a regard, it provides a _"bridge"_ between natural spoken language, and Hyperlambda.
+Hence, in such a regard, it provides a _"bridge"_ between natural spoken language, and Hyperlambda, since both are effectively _"execution trees"_.